selfridgeoya/selfridgeoya/README.md

 # <a href="https://www.linkedin.com/in/christ-selfridge-oya-eloi/">Selfridge Oya Eloi </a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m passionate about cybersecurity and continuously developing my skills through hands-on projects.
+My work focuses on threat detection, vulnerability management, system hardening, and security operations.

+Through labs, threat hunting investigations, and remediation scripting, I aim to bridge the gap between theory and practical defense.
+Each project reflects my commitment to understanding how attacks happen — and how to detect, analyze, and prevent them.

+Feel free to explore my repositories to see my approach to security operations, incident analysis, and defensive engineering.

 ## ⚠️ Vulnerability Management Projects